-Top 10 Best Bass Combo Amps Under $300
+10 Best Bass Combo Amps Under $300 (2018)

 Since most bass rigs tend to be pretty simple affairs, it makes sense that you’d want a simple amp option, too.
 The options on this list are on par with our best small combo guitar amps post.
 They’re primarily aimed at practice and some recording work, but aren’t as likely to be able to cut it at a show.
 That said, I’ve gigged with a 40-watt bass combo with an assist from the house PA, so you may have similar luck.

 As in that guitar combos post, we’ve set the budget at $300.
 Unlike that post, however, we’re looking for a minimum of 40 watts, not a maximum.
 We touched on this briefly in our DI boxes post, but the gist is that bass frequencies require more power to amplify, and human perception of these frequencies is diminished even at similar sound pressure levels.

 There are many factors at work here, but if you plan to do anything but practice with this amp, go for as many watts as you can afford.
 There are no hard-and-fast rules; if you’re cutting through the mix with fewer watts, you’re in good shape.
 A good place to start is three to four times the wattage of your guitarist’s amp, preferably with a larger speaker.

-If you don’t yet have the bass itself, check out our best basses under $500 post here.

-Here are our picks for the top ten best bass combo amps for use at practice, in the studio, and beyond.
+Choose the best bass combo amp from our list of the top ten for use at practice, in the studio, and beyond.

 1. Fender Rumble 100 v3 Bass Combo Amplifier